cloudsmith-io/dt/README.md

 python -m dt 1 -e
 ```

+### It Doesn't Work :(

+If any of the above doesn't work, it's probably because it is the first time
+you have opened the GitHub Codespaces or VSCode.
+Just open a new terminal, or
+reload the GitHub Codespaces (or VSCode).

 ## Executing Tests

 If you'd like to execute your tests, you can pass `--test` to the CLI or execute `pytest`.